Shoe Carnival (NASDAQ:SCVL) Updates FY 2021 Earnings Guidance

-Shoe Carnival (NASDAQ:SCVL) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $4.350-$4.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.110.
-The company issued revenue guidance of $1.21 billion-$1.23 billion, compared to the consensus revenue estimate of $1.17 billion.Shoe Carnival also updated its Q3 2021 guidance to $1.100-$1.150 EPS.
+Shoe Carnival (NASDAQ:SCVL) last issued its quarterly earnings results on Tuesday, August 24th.
+The company reported $1.54 earnings per share for the quarter, topping the consensus estimate of $0.55 by $0.99.
+Shoe Carnival had a return on equity of 32.38% and a net margin of 9.21%.
+On average, research analysts forecast that Shoe Carnival will post 4.43 earnings per share for the current fiscal year.

-A number of analysts recently commented on the stock.
-Monness Crespi & Hardt assumed coverage on shares of Shoe Carnival in a research report on Thursday, August 19th.
-They issued a buy rating and a $42.00 price objective for the company.
-Pivotal Research upped their price objective on shares of Shoe Carnival from $44.00 to $46.00 and gave the company a buy rating in a research report on Thursday, August 19th.
+SCVL has been the subject of a number of research reports.
+Monness Crespi & Hardt initiated coverage on Shoe Carnival in a report on Thursday, August 19th.
+They set a buy rating and a $42.00 target price for the company.
+Pivotal Research boosted their price target on Shoe Carnival from $44.00 to $46.00 and gave the company a buy rating in a report on Thursday, August 19th.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, July 19th.
-Stockholders of record on Tuesday, July 6th were issued a $0.07 dividend.
-This represents a $0.28 annualized dividend and a dividend yield of 0.76%.
-The ex-dividend date was Friday, July 2nd.
-Shoe Carnival’s payout ratio is 50.00%.

-In related news, Director Kent A. Kleeberger sold 1,500 shares of the firm’s stock in a transaction dated Friday, August 27th.
-The shares were sold at an average price of $37.46, for a total value of $56,190.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-32.00% of the stock is owned by company insiders.
+In other news, Director Kent A. Kleeberger sold 1,500 shares of the business’s stock in a transaction that occurred on Friday, August 27th.
+The stock was sold at an average price of $37.46, for a total value of $56,190.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders own 32.00% of the company’s stock.

 A hedge fund recently raised its stake in Shoe Carnival stock.
-Morgan Stanley grew its stake in shares of Shoe Carnival, Inc. (NASDAQ:SCVL) by 107.7% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 89,235 shares of the company’s stock after acquiring an additional 46,270 shares during the period.
-Morgan Stanley owned 0.31% of Shoe Carnival worth $6,388,000 at the end of the most recent quarter.
-31.57% of the stock is currently owned by institutional investors.
+Morgan Stanley increased its position in shares of Shoe Carnival, Inc. (NASDAQ:SCVL) by 107.7% in the 2nd quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 89,235 shares of the company’s stock after purchasing an additional 46,270 shares during the quarter.
+Morgan Stanley owned approximately 0.31% of Shoe Carnival worth $6,388,000 as of its most recent filing with the SEC.
+Institutional investors and hedge funds own 31.57% of the company’s stock.

 About Shoe Carnival